There are too many iPhones. Or, maybe there's just one new iPhone, in several step-up flavors.

 If you compare camera specs for the 2017 iPhone X and the new iPhone XS, you'd think almost nothing's changed: Same dual cameras, same aperture settings, same megapixel ratings, same 2x optical zoom.
 But Apple's done plenty of work under the hood.
-The iPhone XR, XS and XS Max all have a totally new image sensor that really does improve the quality of photos.
+The iPhone XR, XS and XS Max all have a totally new image sensor that really does noticeably improve the quality of photos.
 You could use any one of these phones and take similar step-up shots.

 The better sensor and the new image processor on the A12 Bionic chip combine to enable what Apple calls "Smart HDR."
 In practice, that means my photos look better in low light and extreme contrast situations, making for better pictures whether shot on a nighttime street, in a dark bar or in bright sunlight.